anwur88/JFXControls/README.md

 ###System Prerequisites
 * Java 8
-* Gradle
+* Gradle 1.10
 * Git
-* some IDE - I'm still using eclipse..
+* some IDE - I'm using eclipse kepler..
 * further tools of your like

 ###Behind a Proxy?